GradySimon/sparkle/README.md

 # Sparkle

 Sparkle is an LED animation engine written in Clojure.
-It current supports rendering animations to Fadecandy LED controllers.
+It currently supports rendering animations to Fadecandy LED controllers.